 To date, we have generated minimal revenues, experienced negative operating cash flows and have incurred substantial operating losses from our activities.
 We expect operating costs will increase significantly as we incur costs associated with commercialization activities related to the Pure-Vu System.
 As described above under "Overview" and "Financial Operations Overview," we adopted a restructuring program in January and April 2023 intended to reduce our operating costs and other expenses and have commenced a process to evaluate strategic alternatives.
-In connection with the executive reorganization, in April 2023, Mark Pomeranz, our Chief Operating Officer, director and former Chief Executive Officer, was appointed as our Chief Executive Officer, and Timothy Moran stepped down as our Chief Executive Officer.
-In addition, in order to further reduce expenses, Andrew Taylor, our current Chief Financial Officer, intends to step down from his role as Chief Financial Officer the end of the second quarter of 2023.
-We are actively putting in place an internal transition plan and intend to appoint another officer to replace Mr. Taylor as our Chief Executive of file for bankruptcy protection or pursue a dissolution of the company and liquidation of all of our remaining assets.
-In such an event, the amount of cash available for distribution to our shareholders, if any, will depend heavily on the timing of such decision, as with the passage of time the amount of cash available for distribute to shareholders, if any, after paying our debts and other obligations and setting aside funds for reserves, nor as to the timing of any such distribute to shareholders, if any, after paying our debts and other obligations and setting aside funds for reserves, nor as to the timing of any such distribution, if any.
-We expect to continue to fund our operations primarily through utilization of our current financial resources, future product sales, the issuance of debt or equity, as well as through other strategic alternative transactions
+If a strategic transaction is not completed, or if additional financing is not available, we may not be able to service our outstanding indebtedness and our payables and may have to file for bankruptcy protection or pursue a dissolution of the company and liquidation of all of our remaining assets.
+In such an event, the amount of cash available for distribution to our shareholders, if any, will depend heavily on the timing of such decision, as with the passage of time the amount of cash that will be reduced as we continue to fund our operations and service our outstanding indebtedness.
+We cannot provide assurance as to the amount of cash that will be available to distribute to shareholders, if any, after paying our debts and other obligations and setting aside funds for reserves, nor as to the timing of any such distribution, if any.
+We expect to continue to fund our operations primarily through utilization of our current financial resources, future product sales, the issuance of debt or equity, as well as through other strategic alternative transactions.
+As of June 30, 2023, our accumulated deficit was \$148.7 million.
+Such conditions raise substantial doubt about our ability to continue as a going concern.
+The condensed consolidated financial statements do not include any adjustments that may result from this uncertainty.

 In March 2021, we entered into an Equity Distribution Agreement (the "Equity Distribution Agreement") with Oppenheimer & Co.
 Inc. ("Oppenheimer"), under which we may offer and sell from time to time common shares having an aggregate offering price of up to \$25.0 million.
-During the three months ended March 31, 2023, the Company sold approximately 119 thousand shares of our common stock under this agreement, resulting in net cash proceeds of \$102 thousand, after deducting issuance costs of \$19 thousand.
+During the six months ended June 30, 2023, we sold approximately 119 thousand shares of our common stock under this agreement, resulting in net cash proceeds of \$102 thousand, after deducting issuance costs of \$19 thousand.
+We did not have any sales under this agreement during the three months ended June 30, 2023.